Office of the Provost Resources

 Academic Success Center

 The Academic Success Center (ASC) includes a variety of resources and services to help you maximize your learning and succeed as a student at the University of Texas at Arlington.
-ASC services include supplemental instruction, peer-led team learning, tutoring, mentoring and TRIO SSS.
+ASC services include academic coaching, peer-led team learning, supplemental instruction, tutoring, and TRIO Student Support Services.
 Academic Success Center services are provided at no additional cost to UTA students.
 For additional information visit: Academic Success Center.
-To request disability accommodations for tutoring, please complete this form.
+Visit Find Course Support to see what services are available for a particular course.
+To request disability accommodations for any of our services, please email email@example.com.